 Jessica Faiz, MD

-Biography: Dr. Jessica Faiz graduated from Brown University where she received her B.S. in Human Biology.
+Prior to NCSP, Dr. Faiz graduated from Brown University where she received her B.S. in Human Biology.
 In 2012, she went on to work as a New York public school teaching assistant in the South Bronx, where she developed a passion for promoting diversity and social justice.
-Jessica received her medical degree from Albert Einstein College of Medicine in the Bronx, where she founded a pipeline program to recruit high school students to medicine and the sciences.
+Dr. Faiz received her medical degree from Albert Einstein College of Medicine in the Bronx, where she founded a pathway program to recruit high school students to medicine and the sciences.
 She was accepted into the emergency medicine residency program at Boston Medical Center in 2017 where she continued her training in a mission driven and safety-net hospital.
 During her residency, she served as the chair of the Justice, Equity, Diversity and Inclusion committee and on the national stage, chaired the Diversity and Inclusion Committee of the Emergency Medicine Residents’ Association.
-In 2020, Jessica was elected Chief Resident and earned the honor of being selected as the Massachusetts College of Emergency Physicians’ Resident of the Year in 2021.
-As an NCSP Scholar, Jessica will collaborate and complete clinical requirements with the West Los Angeles Veterans Affairs hospital.
+In 2020, Dr. Faiz was elected Chief Resident and earned the honor of being selected as the Massachusetts College of Emergency Physicians’ Resident of the Year in 2021.